 LED are currently being installed to replace the HPS and MH light sources.
 They consume approximately 60% less energy and are expected to last about 20 years.
 The original test area in Evergreen has a CCT of 5000 degrees kelvin and are blue-white in colour.
 The City of Saskatoon learned from the test area that action needs to be taken to minimize sky glow and to reduce the impact of lighting on wildlife and the circadian rhythm of humans.
 This was achieved by following the recommendations of the International Dark-Sky Association (IDA).
 In 2014, a CCT of 4100 degrees kelvin that is white in colour was selected to meet the IDA requirements and was commercially available at the time.
 In 2017, IDA released new requirements and a CCT of 3000 degrees kelvin that is yellow-white in colour has been in use since.
 These LED lights have a CRI of 70.

 Hours of Street Light Operation

 The City's street light circuits are controlled by photoelectric sensors that sense the amount of ambient light.
-These sensors turn on street lights beginning approximately 30 minutes after sunset until close to sunrise.
+These sensors turn on street lights beginning approximately 30 minutes after sunset until sunrise.
 The exact time that this occurs is dependent upon the location and placement of the sensor.

 Some park lights in Aspen Ridge have photoelectric sensors that also have timers to reduce usage during non-peak times.
 These lights turn on at sunset, off at midnight, back on at 5:00 a.m., and back off at sunrise.